 Six months ago, I wrote that Claude sits on the Iron Throne.
 I said Anthropic was running away from the pack.
 I said the philosophy was different — that this was a company that understood the weight of what it was building.
 I believed every word of it.
 And this month, Dario Amodei proved me right in a way I didn't expect and couldn't have scripted.
 The Pentagon came to him and said: let us use Claude for anything we want, including autonomous weapons and surveillance of American citizens.
 And the CEO of a $380 billion company, a company eyeing an IPO, a company that has everything to lose — looked the United States Department of Defense in the eye and said no.

-Let me say that again because I need you to understand what happened here.
-Defense Secretary Pete Hegseth gave Anthropic a deadline.
-February 27th, 5:01 PM.
-Relent by then.
-Allow unrestricted use of Claude "for all legal purposes."
-That's Pentagon-speak for: we want your AI for weapons systems and we want you to stop asking questions about it.
-Dario Amodei said no. He said Claude would not be used for autonomous weapons.
-He said Claude would not be used to surveil American citizens.
+Defense Secretary Pete Hegseth gave Anthropic a deadline: February 27th, 5:01 PM.
+Allow unrestricted use of Claude "for all legal purposes" — Pentagon-speak for weapons systems, no questions asked.
 The deadline passed.
 Anthropic didn't flinch.
-And then the full weight of the federal government came down on them.
-President Trump directed every federal agency to stop using Anthropic's products.
+Then the full weight of the federal government came down.
+Trump directed every federal agency to stop using Anthropic's products.
 Hegseth designated Anthropic a "supply chain risk" — the same designation used for Chinese companies suspected of espionage.
-An American company, built by American researchers, funded by American capital, doing American innovation — branded a national security threat because its CEO had the nerve to say "not for that."
+An American company, built by American researchers, funded by American capital — branded a national security threat because its CEO said "not for that."

 I have been writing about this question for months.
 In September, I watched AI-powered weapons paraded through Beijing and asked who's the adult in the room.
 My answer was: nobody.
-I said the companies can't be trusted to self-regulate because capitalism doesn't work that way.
-I said governments can't be trusted because they have their own agendas.
-I said individual engineers can walk away but someone else will fill the seat.
-I was wrong.
-Not about all of it — but about the first part.
-At least one company can be trusted.
+I said companies can't self-regulate, governments have their own agendas, and individual engineers can walk away but someone else fills the seat.
+I was wrong about the first part.
 At least one CEO drew a line and held it when the most powerful government on Earth tried to erase it.
 That doesn't mean the system works.
-It means one person made a choice that the system didn't want him to make.
+It means one person made a choice the system didn't want him to make.

-In October, I wrote about AI entering the hospital — DeepMind helping immune systems fight cancer.
-I talked about the paradox: the cure and the weapon live in the same math.
-The same model that can learn to unmask a tumor can learn to engineer a pathogen.
-And I said the only thing standing between those two outcomes is a decision made by people.
-Well, Dario Amodei just made that decision.
+In October, I wrote about AI entering the hospital — the paradox that the cure and the weapon live in the same math.
+I said the only thing standing between those outcomes is a decision made by people.
+Dario Amodei just made that decision.
 In public.
 Under pressure.
-With billions of dollars on the line.
+With billions on the line.
 He decided that Claude helps doctors, not drone operators.
-He decided that the same technology I use to build enterprise systems and automate my coffee maker will not be the technology that decides who lives and dies without a human in the loop.
 And for that decision, his company was punished by its own government.

 Then a federal judge stepped in.
 Judge Rita Lin of the Northern District of California issued a preliminary injunction blocking both the Pentagon's supply-chain designation and Trump's federal ban.
 Forty-three pages.
 And she didn't mince words: